chaucerbao/react-project-templates/README.md

 # React Project Template

 A starter template for building a front-end web application with [React].
-The goal of this project is to pre-configure an optimized toolset and structure so you can begin developing your application quickly, with linters, code formatters, and a test suite already in place.
+The goal of this project is to pre-configure an optimized set of tools and boilerplate code so you can begin developing your application quickly, with linters, code formatters, and a test suite already in place.

 ## Development